 EIDU started working in Kenya in 2016, initially focusing on low-cost private schools until it was approached by the Mombasa County Government to digitize and roll out Tayari, aimed at pre-primary schools.
-After a successful pilot we quickly signed agreements to roll out in 6 more counties and demand keeps growing.
-The national government is supportive and we received approval from the Kenyan Institute of Curriculum Development.
+After a successful pilot, all 47 Kenyan counties passed a resolution in 2022 to include EIDU in their development plans.
+We have also received approval from the Kenyan Institute of Curriculum Development.

-We are on track to reach 100,000 children by early 2023, creating the biggest pool of learning data globally.
-Combined with the ability to change all content in our platform, this will improve learning outcomes faster and cheaper than ever before.
+We are on track to reach 300,000 learners by the end of 2023, creating the biggest pool of learning data globally.
+Combined with the ability to change all content in our platform, this is already improving learning outcomes faster and cheaper than ever before.